PolitiFact stands by AOC 'parking lot' fact-check after online mockery

 PolitiFact on Tuesday announced that it was unequivocally "false," however, to claim the freshman lawmaker was crying in front of an "empty parking lot."

 In reality, the fact-checker found by speaking to Aguirre, the freshman Democrat was not in front of a "parking lot," but rather a mostly empty "road leading to the camp."
+A handful of vehicles were parked on the road.

 (Lisa Krantz, another photographer questioned by PolitiFact, said she "remembers a small parking lot that was near the toll plaza that wasn’t fenced in, but many people parked under the toll plaza shelter for shade or alongside the road that led to the toll plaza.")